As in any new skill that you learn, you need to learn the lingo… especially if you wish to win your love’s heart.

-For example, let’s say you open a mini account which provides a 200:1 leverage or 0.5% margin.
+For example, let’s say you open a mini account that provides a 200:1 leverage or 0.5% margin.
 Mini accounts trade mini lots.
 Let’s say one mini lot equals $10,000.

 If you were to open one mini-lot, instead of having to provide the full $10,000, you would only need $50 ($10,000 x 0.5% = $50).

 Leverage is the ratio of the amount capital used in a transaction to the required security deposit ( the “margin“).